 - 1. Where suspected hazardous wastes are involved contact the Fire Brigade by telephoning Triple Zero ('000') and request their attendance.
 Provide all information they require (i.e. your name, fire location, type, size, etc.). - 2.
 Arrange for a watercart to attend the site if not already present. - 3.
-The driver is to dump the material in a clear area that is away from any building, vegetation and/or debris preferably on a thick hardstand area or on virgin ground - 4.
-Should it not be possible to move the vehicle to a clear space, isolate the vehicle and evacuate the area. - 5.
-As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - 6.
-Contain the fire, and if possible spread out the load and extinguish the fire with water or soil. - 7.
-Once fire is determined to be completely out, assess the content of the waste to determine if any hazardous wastes are present place the load into an empty waste receptacle for transport to the landfill.

-No other waste is to be incorporated into the waste receptacle.

-- 8. Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - 9.
-Commence notification of Neighbours where offsite smoke / fire impact is possible. - 10.
+Contact Weighbridge operator to stop incoming Vehicles towards incident. - 4.
+The driver is to dump the material in a clear area that is away from any building, vegetation and/or debris preferably on a thick hardstand area or on virgin ground - 5.
+Should it not be possible to move the vehicle to a clear space, isolate the vehicle and evacuate the area. - 6.
+As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - 7.
+Contain the fire, and if possible spread out the load and extinguish the fire with water or soil. - 8.
+Once fire is determined to be completely out, assess the content of the waste to determine if any hazardous wastes are present place the load into an empty waste receptacle for transport to the landfill. - No other waste is to be incorporated into the waste receptacle. - 9.
+Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - 10.
+Commence notification of Neighbours where offsite smoke / fire impact is possible. - 11.
 The Waste Coordinator West (DRC) shall report the details of the fire on an Incident Notification Report and refer that to the Manager Resource Recovery & Efficiency (DRC).